Election 2024 Latest: Trump heads to North Carolina, Harris campaign says it raised $361M

 Donald Trump is returning to the battleground state of North Carolina Friday to address a meeting of the Fraternal Order of Police as he tries to portray himself as tougher on crime than his Democratic opponent, Vice President Kamala Harris, in the campaign’s closing months.

-There are 60 days until the November election.
-Early voting will be underway in at least four states by the end of this month and a dozen more to follow by mid-October.
+Early voting for the November election will be underway in at least four states by the end of this month.

 Follow the AP’s Election 2024 coverage at: https://apnews.com/hub/election-2024.